Alex Toohey: Professional career

 Instead of playing college basketball, Toohey joined the National Basketball League's Next Stars Program and signed with the Sydney Kings on 24 June 2023.
 In his first season, he played in 29 games and averaged eight points and four rebounds.
 He opted to return to the Kings for the 2024–25 NBL season instead of entering the 2024 NBA draft.
 In 30 games, he averaged 10.5 points, 3.9 rebounds, 1.3 assists, 1.5 steals, and 0.8 blocks per game, on 45.2% from the field and 30.2% on three-pointers.
 He was named the recipient of the NBL Next Generation Award for the 2024–25 season.

 Toohey was selected by the Phoenix Suns with the 52nd overall pick in the 2025 NBA draft.
 On 6 July 2025, his draft rights were then traded to the Golden State Warriors as part of a seven-team trade, involving Kevin Durant.

-On 29 September 2025, he signed a two-way contract with the Warriors, and the Santa Cruz Warriors of the NBA G League.
+On 29 September 2025, he signed a two-way contract with the Warriors.
+He appeared in two games for the Santa Cruz Warriors in the NBA G League, and recorded no appearances for Golden State.
+On 8 December, Toohey was waived by the Warriors following a season-ending knee injury.

+On 2 July, 2026, he joined the Warriors for the 2026 NBA Summer League.
+On 10 September, 2026, he returned to Golden State signing an exhibit 10-day contract.